sora-xor/sora-docs/src/polkaswap-staking.md

 # Staking

-1. Navigate to the ["Staking" page](https://polkaswap.io/#/staking/demeter/) on Polkaswap\
+1. Navigate to the ["Staking" page](https://polkaswap.io/#/staking/demeter/) on Polkaswap.

 ![](.gitbook/assets/polkaswap-staking-tab.png)

-2. Click on the drop-down menu to select the preferred token you would like to stake
+2. Click on the drop-down menu to select the preferred token you would like to stake.
-3. Review all the staking details regarding this token, including the APR, total liquidity locked, reward token, and fee
+3. Review all the staking details regarding this token, including the APR, total liquidity locked, reward token, and fee.

 ![](.gitbook/assets/polkaswap-staking-calculator.png)

 4. After reviewing the details, click on the "Start staking" button.

-    Enter the amount of tokens you would like to stake or click "MAX" to stake all the available balance of the token.
+5. Enter the amount of tokens you would like to stake or click "MAX" to stake all the available balance of the token.

-5. Review your stake amount, APR, and fee
+6. Review your stake amount, APR, and fee.

 ![](.gitbook/assets/polkaswap-staking-review-screen.png)

-6. Click "Confirm" and sign the transaction in your wallet extension.
+7. Click "Confirm" and sign the transaction in your wallet extension.

 Congrats, you have successfully staked your tokens on Polkaswap!